Family-friendly outdoor water activities like boat tours, kayaks, paddleboarding and fountains make a splash in Washington, DC.

 Gaze at the gorgeous Jefferson Memorial and an array of cherry blossom trees as you glide around the Tidal Basin on either a pedal boat or a swan boat from Tidal Basin Paddle Boats.
 Expect picturesque views of the National Mall as you navigate one of the most scenic areas in the District.

-Located on the Southwest Waterfront, Entertainment Cruises offers sightseeing tours daily, providing stunning visuals of the memorials and monuments from an on-the-water perspective.
+Located on Southwest & The Wharf, City Cruises offers sightseeing tours daily, providing stunning visuals of the memorials and monuments from an on-the-water perspective.
 Its boats offer lunch and dinner cruises, as well as themed excursions, so your options are plentiful.
-There's also Embark DC, which offers customized tours that depart from the Georgetown waterfront; Potomac Riverboat Company, which offers a variety of narrated cruises on the river, including water taxi excursions; and DC Cruises, which sports 100-passenger tour boats to see the monuments, as well as water taxi tours that connect Georgetown and the National Mall.
+There's also Embark DC, which offers customized tours that depart from the Georgetown waterfront, and Potomac Paddle Club, a rain-or-shine pedal boat that doubles as a BYOB booze cruise.

 Both the Mount Vernon Trail and the Capital Crescent Trail are ideal for a leisurely hike or an eye-popping bike ride.
 The Mount Vernon Trail winds for 18 miles, starting at George Washington's Mount Vernon (see below for more on the estate) and ending at Theodore Roosevelt Island, with gorgeous views of the Potomac River all along the way.
 The Capital Crescent Trail starts in Georgetown and winds all the way to Silver Spring, Md., flanking the Potomac throughout.